matijj/Detecting-animals-in-wild/README.md

 # Abstract
-The "Detecting Animals in Wildlife" project is a solution designed to automate the identification and tracking of animals in wildlife footage.
-Utilizing state-of-the-art YOLOv8 object detection technology, this application aims to enhance the efficiency of wildlife monitoring, which is traditionally done manually through wildlife cameras, possibly saving a lot of time.
+The "Detecting Animals in Wildlife" project is designed to automate the identification and tracking of animals in wildlife footage.
+Utilizing state-of-the-art YOLOv8 object detection technology, this application aims to enhance the efficiency of wildlife monitoring by saving a significant amount of time for individuals who would otherwise need to watch the camera footage manually.

 # Requirements
 **Python Version**: 3.10.12